URL Query Parameters¶

 |

 Filterable Datasets allow you to customize Dashboard views using Dataset filters.
+An Observe Dashboard that uses the Filterable Dataset option can be filtered using URL Parameters as well.
 URL Parameters for these closely resemble URL parameters for regular dataset filters.
 Instead of using filter

 , you can use filterds-<datasetId>